Keridos/CraftingUtilities/README.md

 Utility Recipes is a mod that adds several Utility Recipes to Minecraft.
 Examples are uncrafting recipes for bricks, stairs and several crafting recipes for different things.

-Downloads will be available soon.
+Downloads are in the [Wiki](https://github.com/Keridos/UtilityRecipes/wiki)